When Is July 4 Holiday Celebrated In 2018? Also, What's Open And What's Not On Independence Day This Year

 But this year, 2018, July 4 falls on a Wednesday — right smack in the middle of the week — for the first time since 2012.
 What does that mean for when Americans should celebrate the holiday?
 The answer is simple.
 In 2018, the July 4 holiday will be observed on — July 4.

-“When Congress relocated Washington’s birthday and most other national holidays to Monday in 1971, it did not tamper with Independence Day,” The New York Times explained.
+“When Congress relocated Washington’s birthday and most other national holidays to Monday in 1971, it did not tamper with Independence Day,” the New York Times explained.
 “As a result, the Fourth of July is always the fourth of July, whenever that might be.”

-When July 4 falls on a Tuesday, many Americans make a habit of skipping work on Monday, as The Atlantic magazine noted, grating themselves a four-day mini-vacation.
+When July 4 falls on a Tuesday, many Americans make a habit of skipping work on Monday, as The Atlantic magazine noted, granting themselves a four-day mini-vacation.
 But when the Independence Day holiday comes on a Wednesday, well, holiday-loving Americans get shortchanged.

 Or do they?
 According to an article in the business magazine Inc., a Wednesday celebration of July 4 is nothing but a headache for businesses, because “business owners will be forced to deal with employees who plan to extend their day off to a five-day holiday weekend.”